dropbox/pyannotate/example/README.md

 Alternative, using pytest
 -------------------------

-For pytest users, the conftest.py file provided automatically configures pytest to collect types when running tests.
+For pytest users, the example_conftest.py file shows how to automatically configures pytest to collect types when running tests.
 The test_gcd.py file contains a simple test to demonstrate this.
-Simply run pytest and it will generate a type_info.json file like the one above.
+Copy the contents of example_conftest.py to your conftest.py file and run pytest; it will then generate a type_info.json file like the one above.